 In the Gregorian calendar “world,” there is only one New Year—January 1.
 In the Jewish calendar, we have four, with one of them being the New Year of Fruit Trees.
 Tu B’shevat, (also spelled Tu Bishvat) joins Rosh HaShanah as a “new year.”
 It takes place on the 15th of the Jewish month of Shevat, which usually lands in mid to late January.
-In 5781/2021, the holiday falls on January 28.
+In 5785/2025, the holiday begins on Wednesday evening, February 12 and ends on Thursday evening, February 13.

 Why fruit trees and not evergreens?